Vrolijk/OSDD/workshop/readme.md

 **Validate received file using sha256sum**

-On both proxies the outcome should be identical:
+On both proxies the outcome should be identical.
+It often happens that after starting udpcast for the first time PONG stops receiving data before the transfer is done.
+We asume this is due how Linux handles the udp queue.
+Repeat this step often works.
+<< to do: add udp-sender screen when the session is not complete >>

 ```sha256sum 1gb-testfile.tmp```